dgaydukov/cert-ocpjp11/files/LowLatency.md

     }
 }
 ```
-Pay attention that addresses from JOL and `Unsafe` are different.
+Pay attention that addresses from JOL and `Unsafe` are different:
+* under-the-hood JOL using same `sun.misc.Unsafe` with `getInt/getLong`
+* but then due to Compressed OOP it shift the address by 3 (multiply by 2**3)
+* so VM address = 8 * unsafeAddress
 ```
 obj.hashCode => 1915910607
 System.identityHashCode => 1915910607